 Monitoring Officer's Annual Report on Complaint Handling and Whistleblowing

-Copies of the Monitoring Officer's Annual Report to the Audit Committee on ethical governance matters are available to view by clicking on the link in the 'Downloads & Resources' section on the right hand side of this page.
+Copies of the Monitoring Officer's Annual Report to the Audit Committee on ethical governance matters are available to view in the 'Downloads & Resources' section on this page.
 Each Report includes statistics for the previous 12 months on complaint handling activity in relation to allegations of Member misconduct (see Appendix A).

 Hearings Sub-Committee - Decision Notices

-Copies of Decision Notices issued by the Hearings Sub-Committee are available to view by clicking on the link in the 'Downloads & Resources' section on the right hand side of this page.
+Copies of Decision Notices issued by the Hearings Sub-Committee are available to view in the 'Downloads & Resources' section on this page.